franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

 - Enables well known practices of unit testing and mocking thoroughly.
 - Enables effective, efficient and terse unit tests of complex pieces of code.

-> little implementation details: jest achieves
+> Little implementation detail: Jest achieves
 > this partially by running tests inside an isolated [Nodejs vm](https://nodejs.org/api/vm.html)
-> which gives jest complete control of the test environment).
+> which gives jest complete control of the test environment.

 Let's cover some really useful patterns I have been using a lot lately: